rydmike/flex_color_picker/README.md

 API reference: [enableOpacity](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/ColorPicker/enableOpacity.html)

 You can enable a color opacity slider by setting `enableOpacity` to `true`.
 With the slider you can adjust the opacity of the selected color.
-You can adjust opacity from fully opaque at 100%, to totally transparent at 0%.
-The selected color and the impact of the opacity value on it, is visualized by the checkered gradient on the opacity slider, and the selected color's opacity gradient on the slider.
+You can adjust opacity from totally opaque at 100%, to totally transparent at 0%.
+The selected color and the impact of the opacity value on it are visualized by the checkered gradient on the opacity slider, and the selected color's opacity gradient on the slider.
 The thumb's position is over the resulting color's opacity when applied over a background.

-The slider thumb label only show opacity value changes in 1% increments.
+The slider thumb label only shows opacity value changes in 1% increments.
 However, the slider has 255 discrete steps, so there is a step for every alpha value in the resulting ARGB color value.
 If the color code value is enabled and set to a format that includes the alpha, you can see that the alpha value can be adjusted in single increments with the slider.